 One of the most common edible flowers in the Sooke Harbour House garden is the nasturtium.
 Byron Cook, the head gardener, grows them in raised beds, but they self-seed and can be found in many places on the property.
 Cook keeps the plants well supplied with water.
 If they dry out and come under stress, they start to set seed.
 Varieties of nasturtiums are available that can be grown close to the ground or trellised.
-The flowers go into salads and breads for their color and peppery taste.
-They’re are also added for a last minute infusion of flavor to cooked sauces.
+The flowers go into salads and bread for their color and peppery taste.
+They are also added for a last-minute infusion of flavor to cooked sauces.
 The round leaves serve as salad greens and make a fine wrapper for steamed halibut cheeks.
 For use as a wrapper, it’s helpful to have large leaves.
-Cook said that growing the nasturtiums in shade causes the leaves to grow larger to catch more light.
+Cook said that raising the nasturtiums in shade causes the leaves to grow larger to catch more light.

 Borage, a vigorous self-seeder, produces an iridescent, star-shaped bloom that tastes a little like cucumber.
 The plant, which can grow large and overtake other plants, grows in many places around the garden.
 Cook said he has never had to plant any.

 Many tuberous begonias grow on the grounds at Sooke.
 In early March, Cook pulls the tubers out of cold storage and gets them started in the greenhouse.
 He moves them outside in late May to warm, shady spots under trees or near buildings.
 They bloom throughout the season.
 Sometime before the first frost, the tubers should be dug out of the ground, with the stems intact.
-They should be stored in a dark place, with a temperature of 35˚ to 40˚F. But at Sooke, the stems are usually cut off and juiced for vinegars or sauces.
+They should be stored in a dark place at a temperature of 35° to 40°F. But at Sooke, the stems are usually cut off and juiced for vinegar or sauces.
 The flowers are edible as well and add tartness to food.
 Their use is similar to that of French sorrel, except they provide a purple-crimson color.

 Edible flowers that have been used at Sooke include pansies, violas, tulips, and roses.
 The uses of some resulted from extensive study, while the value of others was discovered by chance.
 For example, one of the chefs found that ice cream was taken up in the veins of tulip petals, making them tasty and sweet.

-In every case, though, anyone seeking to eat flowers must make very sure they are indeed edible.
-Then he must decide if they are worth eating.
+In every case, though, those seeking to eat flowers must make very sure they are indeed edible.
+Then they must decide if the flowers are worth eating.
 For example, you will see a few hollyhocks at the Sooke garden.
 But attractive and edible as the flowers are, they aren’t cultivated because they aren’t tasty.
 Cook calls hollyhock flowers beautiful tissue paper.

 The climate at Sooke is ripe for gardening.
 The winter, mollified by the Pacific air, rarely turns harsh, though challenges do arise.
 It can snow, and sometimes heavily.
 But the diverse garden is bothered little by pests.
 The flowers aren’t grown to attract beneficial insects or deter bugs that prey on plants.
 And Cook said he does not plant edible flowers to achieve any special color scheme or garden design.
 He plants where there’s room and where the plants will thrive.